 What are the implications of the Posted Workers Directive?

-Nowadays, it is uncommon for unskilled workers in the UK (or elsewhere) to be posted in the EU.
-Such postings are usually confined to businessmen and women, accountants, bankers, engineers and the like, whose salaries and terms of employment are unlikely to fall foul of minimum prescribed standards for indigenous workers.
+The rules on posted workers are relevant to those whose salaries and terms of employment are below the minimum prescribed standards for indigenous workers, and so will not affect, for example, postings of business professionals.
 However, some EU states offer more generous maternity provisions than those currently available to UK employees.